atticusofsparta/ChessWeave/README.md

 Transaction to terminate the game, executable only by the games creator.

-## Evaluator Software
+## ChessWeave Evaluation Software

-The evaluation software for ChessWeave uses the FEN (Forsyth-Edwards Notation) string representation of the game's current state.
-The FEN string of the standard start position is the default state.
-This software essentially validates the sequence of moves made in a game.
+The ChessWeave evaluation software utilizes the FEN (Forsyth-Edwards Notation) string to represent the game's current state.
+By default, the FEN string of the standard start position is the initial game state.
+The main purpose of the software is to validate the sequence of moves made in a chess game.

-The process works as follows:
+### Process Overview

-The software starts with the initial game state as represented by the default FEN string.
+1. The software initializes with the default FEN string representing the initial game state.

-It fetches all transactions associated with the game in chronological order.
+2. It fetches all transactions associated with the game in chronological order.

-For each transaction with the 'Action' tag set to 'Move', it checks if the 'Move' tag (which should contain a move in SAN - Standard Algebraic Notation) represents a legal move in the current game state.
+3. For each 'Move' action transaction, the software verifies if the move (represented in SAN - Standard Algebraic Notation) is legal for the current game state.

-To perform this validation, the software simulates the move on the internal representation of the chess board.
-If the move is legal (according to the rules of chess), the internal game state is updated to reflect the move, and the software proceeds to the next transaction.
+   - The validation is performed by simulating the move on the internal representation of the chess board.
+   - If the move is legal (as per the rules of chess), the internal game state is updated to reflect the move, and the software proceeds to the next transaction.

-If the move is not legal, the move is ignored and does not update the game state.
-The software then waits for the player's next move.
-If the player's move time runs out without a legal move being made, the player may be declared to have lost the game due to exceeding the time limit.
+   - If the move is not legal, the move is ignored, and the game state remains unchanged.
+The software then awaits the player's next move.
+If no legal move is made before the player's time runs out, the player is considered to have lost the game due to time overrun.

+### Handling Other Transaction Types

-Other types of transactions (like 'Resign', 'DrawOffer', etc.) are handled based on their specific semantics in the game of chess:
+Apart from the 'Move' actions, there are several other transaction types (like 'Resign', 'DrawOffer', etc.) that the software handles based on their specific semantics in the game of chess:

-  Resignation (Resign): A player can choose to resign at any point in the game, regardless of the game state.
-If a 'Resign' transaction is detected, the evaluation software will end the game immediately and declare the other   player as the winner.
+- **Resignation (Resign):** Upon detecting a 'Resign' transaction, the software immediately ends the game and declares the other player the winner.

-  Draw Offer (DrawOffer): If a 'DrawOffer' transaction is detected, the game enters a state where the opposing player has the option to accept or decline the draw offer.
-The evaluation software will keep the game in this    state until it encounters either a 'DrawAccept' or 'DrawDecline' transaction.
+- **Draw Offer (DrawOffer):** A 'DrawOffer' transaction puts the game in a state where the other player can accept or decline the draw offer.
+The game remains in this state until a 'DrawAccept' or 'DrawDecline' transaction is encountered.

-  Draw Acceptance (DrawAccept): When a 'DrawAccept' transaction is detected, the evaluation software will immediately end the game and record the result as a draw.
-It's important to note that a 'DrawAccept' transaction is   only valid if it's preceded by a 'DrawOffer' transaction from the opposing player.

-  Draw Declination (DrawDecline): If a 'DrawDecline' transaction is detected, the game will exit the draw offer state and continue as normal.
-Similar to the 'DrawAccept', a 'DrawDecline' transaction is only valid if it's   preceded by a 'DrawOffer' transaction from the opposing player.
+- **Draw Acceptance (DrawAccept):** A 'DrawAccept' transaction, following a 'DrawOffer', ends the game immediately with the result recorded as a draw.

+- **Draw Declination (DrawDecline):** A 'DrawDecline' transaction, following a 'DrawOffer', allows the game to proceed normally.

-This approach ensures that only legal moves, as per the rules of chess, can alter the game state.
-It enforces the game rules and maintains the integrity of the game as it's played out on the Arweave blockchain.
+This approach ensures that only legal moves, in accordance with the rules of chess, alter the game state.
+It enforces the rules of the game and upholds the integrity of the game as it unfolds on the Arweave blockchain.

-Please note that the implementation of the evaluation software requires a sophisticated understanding of chess rules and a comprehensive chess library to validate moves and manage game states.
+> Note: The implementation of the evaluation software requires a nuanced understanding of chess rules and a comprehensive chess library to validate moves and manage game states.